 Dr. David Laborde Debucquet joined IFPRI, Washington DC, in 2007.
-He is a Senior Research Fellow and leader of the “Globalization and Markets” research program in the Markets, Trade and Institutions Division.
+He is a Senior Research Fellow in the Markets, Trade and Institutions Division and the Theme Leader on Macroeconomics and Trade for IFPRI.

 More about Dr David Laborde Debucquet in